-Draft Damage Assessment and Restoration Plan for the Dominion Energy Virginia Crystal City Substation Oil
+Final Damage Assessment and Restoration Plan for the

-Dominion Energy Virginia Crystal City Substation Oil Spill in Arlington County, Virginia
+Dominion Energy Virginia Crystal City Substation Oil Spill Arlington County, Virginia

-In accordance with U.S. Department of the Interior (Department) policy regarding documentation for natural resource damage assessment and restoration projects (521 DM 3), the Authorized Official for the Department must demonstrate approval of draft and final Restoration Plans and their associated environmental compliance documentation, with concurrence from the Department's Office of the Solicitor.
+In accordance with U.S. Department of the Interior (Department) policy regarding documentation for natural resource damage assessment and restoration projects (521 DM 3), the Authorized Official for the Department must demonstrate approval of draft and final Damage Assessment and Restoration Plans (DARPs) and their associated environmental compliance documentation, with concurrence from the Department's Office of the Solicitor.

-The Authorized Official for the Dominion Energy Virginia Crystal City Substation Oil Spill is the Regional Director for the U.S. Fish and Wildlife Service's Northeast Region.
+The Authorized Official for the Dominion Energy Virginia Crystal City Substation Oil Spill is the Deputy Associate Director for the National Park Service's Natural Resource Stewardship and Science.